The s'mores brownie: buttery graham cracker crust topped with fudgy brownies and topped with toasted marshmallow. What could be better?

-- Mix together the graham cracker crumbs and the melted butter until well-combined (I used a food processor).
+- Mix together the graham cracker crumbs, sugar, salt, and the melted butter until well-combined.

-- Take out the baking pan and pour the batter over the graham cracker crust and spread to the edges.
+- Pour the batter over the graham cracker crust and spread to the edges.

-- Bake for 30 minutes.
+- Bake for 35 - 40 minutes or until a toothpick comes out with thick, moist crumbs sticking to it.
 Place marshmallows over the top of the brownies and bake for an additional 1 – 2 minutes.
-Remove and torch the tops of the marshmallow.
+Remove and optionally torch the tops of the marshmallow.
 You can also try to use the broiler in the oven and keep a careful eye on the toasting.
-Best if slices when cool.